-If time permits, turn the ignition switch to "L" then to "R" then back to "BOTH."
+If time permits, turn the Left and Right magneto switches OFF then ON one at a time.
 Move the throttle and mixture control levers to different settings.
 This may restore power if the problem is too rich or too lean a mixture or if there is a partial fuel system restriction.
 Try other fuel tanks.
 Water in the fuel could take some time to be used up, and allowing the engine to windmill may restore power.
-If power is due to water, fuel pressure indications will be normal.
+If power loss is due to water, fuel pressure indications will be normal.